freeCodeCamp/freeCodeCamp/guide/english/developer-tools/developer-tools-in-browsers/chrome-developer-tools/index.md

 * **JavaScript Debugger:**  View and modify JavaScript running on a page
 * **Network Monitor:**  See network requests made when pages are loaded
 * **Performance Tools:**  Analyze computer resources used by the site
+* **Audits:**  Identify and fix common problems that affect your site's performance, accessibility and user experience

 ### Accessing the development tools